 Some of the ingredients will need to be prepped ahead of time.
 I like to do this the night before, or the morning of if I'm planning to make this tart later in the day.

-The macadamia nuts will need to be soaked ahead of time which gives them a silkier, creamier mouth feel.
+The macadamia nuts will need to be soaked ahead of time which gives them a silkier, creamier mouthfeel.
 Plus, it helps with making the blending process much easier on your kitchen equipment!
 Add the macadamias to a bowl and cover them with filtered water.
 Leave them to soak for about 4 hours, then rinse them clean and drain before use.
 Note: If you’re in a hurry – don’t worry you can soak them in boiling water instead, then rinse and drain.

-Get your oven preheated to 175°C (350°F) before you get to making the tart crust.
-Then it’s as simple as adding all of the crust ingredients to your food processor and blitzing them to a dough.
+Get your oven preheated to 175°C (350°F) before you get to make the tart crust.
+Then it's as simple as adding all of the crust ingredients to your food processor and blitzing them to a dough.

 Once you have your dough, you'll want to press half of the mixture into the sides of the pan first, and then press the remaining half into the base of the pan (pictured below).
 Lastly use a fork to prick several holes into the crust to ensure air does not build up underneath it whilst baking.
 Next bake the crust for 15-18 minutes until slightly browned, then allow to cool (do not remove the tart from the tin).

-To get the most intense flavour out of the raspberries, we’re going to make them into a coulis first.
-Place the raspberries in a saucepan with a tablespoon of water and bring to a simmer on a medium heat.
+To get the most intense flavor out of the raspberries, we're going to make them into a coulis first.
+Place the raspberries in a saucepan with a tablespoon of water and bring to a simmer on medium heat.
 Cook for 10-12 minutes until the raspberries have broken down and the mixture has reduced by about a half.
 Set aside for 10 minutes to cool slightly.

 This tart will store in an airtight container in the fridge for 3-4 days.

 Ground almonds: In case you're avoiding almonds or have an allergy you can use oat flour in place of the ground almonds.